FangRuoqing/tp/docs/UserGuide.md

 Command 3: edit Alex Yeoh p/23456789

 After executing Command 3,
-Pressing PgUp once will display: edit Alex Yeoh p/23456789 Pressing PgUp again will display: edit John Doe n/John Pressing PgUp once more will display: list
-Further pressing PgUp will not change the command box content as it reaches the earliest command.
+Pressing the arrow up button once will display: edit Alex Yeoh p/23456789 Pressing the arrow up button again will display: edit John Doe n/John Pressing the arrow up button once more will display: list Further pressing the arrow up button will not change the command box content as it reaches the earliest command.

-After navigating up, pressing PgDn once will display: edit John Doe n/John Pressing PgDn again will display: edit Alex Yeoh p/23456789 Further pressing PgDn will not change the command box content as it reaches the latest command.
+After navigating up, pressing arrow down button once will display: edit John Doe n/John Pressing arrow down button again will display: edit Alex Yeoh p/23456789 Further pressing the arrow down button will not change the command box content as it reaches the latest command.

 ### Saving the data